2ndSightLab/ai-tracker/fixed.md

 🟢 Created new project for generic parllel processor so the main project doesn't mess it up.
 Now can use that parallel processor for any project 👍 After fixes yesterady requied mnimal chages.

+🟢 New account deployed but getting hung up trying to assume role becuase I presume things are not getting deployed in the correct order or the role name is wrong...checking...

 ## 7/10/2026

 🟢 Manual day except for some queries to Google AI